COVID-19 prompts NASCAR to move 2020 All-Star race out of Charlotte

-CHARLOTTE, N.C. — The 2020 All-Star race will move from Charlotte Motor Speedway to Bristol Motor Speedway, due to a surge in COVID-19 cases in North Carolina, a source told WCNC Charlotte.
+CHARLOTTE, N.C. — The 2020 All-Star race will move from Charlotte Motor Speedway to Bristol Motor Speedway, due to a surge in COVID-19 cases in North Carolina, NASCAR confirmed Monday.

-The race was scheduled to be held at Charlotte Motor Speedway Wednesday, July 15.
+The race was scheduled to be held at Charlotte Motor Speedway on Wednesday, July 15.
+This will be the race's first time at Bristol Motor Speedway and will have fans in attendance at the facility for the first time since the onset of the COVID-19 pandemic.

+It will also be NASCAR's first All-Star race on a short track.

+This year marks just the second time the event has been run at a facility other than Charlotte Motor Speedway — Atlanta Motor Speedway hosted the event in 1986.

 NASCAR released it's updated 2020 due to the coronavirus, which includes the return of the NASCAR All-Star Open and ARCA Menards Series General Tire 150.